pensjonatus/flash-fiction/blog/things-i-think-about-when-i-am-falling-asleep.md

 ---
-title: 'Things I Think About When I Am Falling Asleep'
+title: Things I Think About When I Am Falling Asleep
 date: '2013-02-01'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Eating pizza with my wife.
 Riding a bike when I was little.
 Riding a bike when I